 (3/2021) Biblical Archaeology and the Book of Mormon

-In recent years I had a few tour orders from Mormon groups and families.
-Unlike In the USA, the LDS church does not proselytize in Israel, and so little is known about them.
-In fact most Israelis probably never even heard of them.
-Learning that they sanctify another book as part of the Bible I was intrigued to get a copy, preferably in Hebrew.
-It wasn’t so easy to find one.
-The only partial Hebrew translation made of The Book of Mormon is from 1981, and is out of print.
-Furthermore, it is simply not available anywhere in Israel.
+In recent years I have given a few tours to Mormon groups and families.
+Unlike most of the rest of the world, the LDS Church does not proselytize in Israel.
+Being so, little is known about them by the local population in Israel.
+In fact, most Israelis have probably never even heard about them.
+When I came to know that they sanctify another book as part of the Bible I felt compelled to get a copy, preferably in Hebrew.
+And finding one turned out to be not so easy.. the only (partial) Hebrew translation of The Book of Mormon is from 1981 that is out of print and simply not available in Israel.

-Khirbet Beit Loya is an archaeological site in the southern part of the Shephelah (the Judean Foothills).
-Is it 10 km east of Lachish, and about 50 km from Jerusalem.
-The late Dr. Yosef Ginat, an Israeli anthropologist who studied at the University of Utah, was possibly the first to draw the Mormons’ attention to the site.
-He suggested that the Arabic name of the site – “Kihrbet Beit Loya”, could be preserving the ancient name of the place in Hebrew חורבת בית לחי – “Ruins of the house of Lehi”.
-Moreover, he presented a testimony of an Arab sheikh from the area.
-He claimed to a local memory that once a prophet lived at the site, but one day he disappeared, and no one knows why.
+Khirbet Beit Loya is an archaeological site in the southern Shephelah (Judean Foothills), 10 km east of Lachish, and round 50 km southwest of Jerusalem.
+The late Dr. Yosef Ginat, an Israeli anthropologist who studied at the University of Utah, was possibly the first to draw the Mormons’ attention to this site.
+He suggested the possibility that the Arabic name of the site – “Kihrbet Beit Loya”, might be an alternation of the site’s ancient name in Hebrew חורבת בית לחי – “Ruins of the house of Lehi.”
+Moreover, he presented the testimony of an Arab sheikh from the area regarding a prophet that once lived at the site and mysteriously disappeared one day.

 Wall and gate from the time of Zedekiah found in Jerusalem

 In the first book of the Book of Mormon we read of Lehi’s sons sneaking into Jerusalem at night.
-They entered through the city’s gate and managed to confiscate the brass plates of their father, which were held by a man called Laban.
-While the names Nephi and Laban are not known from the Hebrew Bible, evidence for the city’s wall and gate from the time of Zedekiah was uncovered.
-After the six day war in 1967 Israel launched a large scale archaeological project in parts of the old city of Jerusalem.
-Most of the excavations were carried out in the Jewish quarter, which was in ruins for 19 years.
+Entering through the city’s gate, gthey manage to confiscate the brass plates of their father, which were held by a man called Laban.
+While the names Nephi and Laban are not known from the Hebrew Bible, evidence of the city’s wall and gate during the time of Zedekiah were uncovered.
+After the Six-day War in 1967 Israel launched a large-scale archaeological project in parts of Jerusalems’ Old City.
+Most of the excavations were carried out in the Jewish Quarter, which lay in ruins for 19 years.

-Among others, the archaeological expedition uncovered a large section of a massive wall which marked Jerusalem’s northern fortifications in the time of King Hezekiah.
-That massive wall is exposed to this day and is known as The Broad Wall.
-What is less known to the public is the fact that the expedition also found further fortifications, and even a corner of a gate, added in the time of King Zedekiah.
-These reinforcements were added in the time of King Zedekiah, probably anticipating the Babylonian assault (II kings 25).
-While it is an important testimony to validate the last part of the book of Kings, Mormons can also claim these finds attest to certain references in the book of Mormon.
-Unfortunately, this site, known as the “Israelite Tower”, has been closed to visitors for several years, which is a shame
+Among other finds, the archaeological expedition uncovered a large section of a massive wall which marked Jerusalem’s northern fortifications at the time of King Hezekiah.
+To this day, that massive wall has been left exposed, and is known as The Broad Wall.
+What is less known to the public is the fact that the expedition also found further fortifications, and even the corner of a gate, added at the time of King Zedekiah.
+These reinforcements were added by King Zedekiah, probably in anticipation of a Babylonian assault (2 kings 25).
+While it is an important testimony that validates the last part of the 2 Kings, Mormons can also claim that these finds attest to certain references in the Book of Mormon.
+Known as the “Israelite Tower,” this site has unfortunately been closed to visitors for several years.

 Moroni’s Brass Plates and the Copper Scroll

 But perhaps the most intriguing archaeological discovery made in the Holy Land that relates to the Book of Mormon is the famous find of the Dead Sea Scrolls.
-Discovered mostly in the 1950’s in 11 caves near Qumran, these hundreds of scrolls documented a sectarian group that opposed Jerusalem, and so left to the desert.
-That alone is an interesting link to the biography of Lehi, but even more is the fact that one of the scroll was actually also made of metal – the copper scroll!
+Discovered mostly in the 1950’s in 11 caves near Qumran, these hundreds of scrolls document a sectarian group that opposed Jerusalem, and consequently withdrew to the desert.
+That alone is an interesting link to the biography of Lehi, but even more is the fact that one of the scrolls was actually also made of metal: the copper scroll!

-Although it didn’t document the history of the group (unlike brass plates) it did document very valuable information of some 60 locations where treasures where hidden.
-The copper scroll fascinates archaeologist to this day.
-I personally participated in some of the research for these treasures and have appeared in several TV productions relating to the hunt after these treasures (see below).
-Even if the treasures will neve be found, no one doubt the authenticity of the copper scroll itself.
-It is a genuine 2,000 year old document, deliberately incised on a metal sheet, so it would last for centuries till found.
+Although it didn’t document the history of the group (unlike the brass plates) it did document very valuable information of some 60 locations where treasures where hidden.
+The copper scroll fascinates archaeologists to this day.
+I personally participated in some of the research for these treasures and have appeared in several TV productions related to the quest after these treasures (see below).
+Even if the treasures are never to be found, the authenticity of the copper scroll itself is unchallenged.
+It is a genuine 2,000 year old document, deliberately incised on a metal sheet, ensuring it would survive until found many centuries later.

 This can be viewed as a fantastic parallel to the Mormon narrative.
-Here too people documented information of their time, on metal plates, so it would last for centuries.
-And in both cases it was said to last, and in very good condition.
+Here too people documented the information of their time, on metal plates, ensuring it would last for centuries.
+And in both cases it endured the test of time, remaining in very good condition when rediscovered.